 In my last essay, There Is A God, I argued that belief in God is not only reasonable and logical but that it is also totally natural.
-Belief in a Creator, or Divinity, has been the natural order of things throughout man’s history, and in spite of the temporary aberration called Marx-Darwinian Atheism, the majority of mankind will soon default back to a common and natural belief in God.
-It’s already beginning.
+Belief in a Creator, or Divinity, has been the natural order of things throughout man’s history, and in spite of the temporary aberration called Marx-Darwinian Atheism, the majority of mankind has always defaulted back to a common and natural belief in God.

 So the next logical question is this.
 If we are to believe that there is a God, can this God be known, and who or what is he?